Soul Rush (horse): 2024: six-year-old season

 Soul Rush’s campaign began with a jockey change: originally scheduled Kohei Matsuyama was replaced by Taisei Danno due to Matsuyama’s injury ahead of the Milers Cup.
 From mid-pack, he powered through from the outside stretch to win by one and three-fourth lengths, securing his third group title and first victory in the race since 2022.
 In the Yasuda Kinen, he closed from the rear but finished third, about half a length behind Hong Kong’s Romantic Warrior.
 After a four-month break, he placed second in the Fuji Stakes, edged by Jun Blossom in a tight finish.
 On November 17, he dominated the Mile Championship, unleashing a blistering late charge from mid-rear to win by two and a half lengths over Elton Barows, claiming his maiden group 1 title on his seventh attempt.
 Cartier Racing Award Top Older Horse winner Charyn placed fifth.
-Jockey Danno was fined ¥50,000 for a premature celebratory pose before the finish line, deemed a breach of professional conduct.
+Jockey Danno was fined ¥50,000 for a premature celebratory pose before the finish line, which was deemed a breach of professional conduct.
 He concluded the year with a second place finish in the Hong Kong Mile, unable to overtake Voyage Bubble late.

 2025: seven-year-old season

 Soul Rush opened his seven-year-old season with a third place finish in the Nakayama Kinen, hampered by a narrow path in the stretch.

 On April 5, he triumphed in the Dubai Turf under Cristian Demuro.
 Saving ground in mid-pack before surging past Romantic Warrior in the final strides to win by a close nose.
 This victory marked his second group 1 title, his first overseas win, and the first international group 1 win for his trainer Yasutoshi Ikee.

 Coming back home, he ran in the Yasuda Kinen for the fourth time in his career but ultimately finished third behind Jantar Mantar.
 Four days later it was announced that he had fractured his metacarpal bone and would need to rest until autumn.

+In the autumn campaign, he raced in the Fuji Stakes.
+He finished in third place behind Gaia Force and Jantar Mantar.
+The next month, he ran in the Mile Championship which was the race he won in previous year.
+He broke sharply from the start and stayed mostly at seventh position but only managed to improve by one position in the end, finishing in sixth.
+His final race of the season would be the Hong Kong Mile.
+In the race, he ran excellently and gained the lead at 200 meter mark before Zac Purton who rode on Voyage Bubble, wrestled back the lead 50 meter to the line for the win.

+On January 8 in the next year, he was officially retired from racing and removed from the JRA registry.
+Soul Rush would be assigned into the stud job at Breeders' Stallion Station in Hidaka, Hokkaido.